 Although mysqlbackup backs up InnoDB tables without interrupting database use, the final stage that copies non-InnoDB files (such as MyISAM tables and

-.sdifiles) temporarily puts the database into a read-only state, using the statement
+.sdifiles) temporarily puts those tables into a read-only state, using the statement

 --only-innodboption to back up only InnoDB tables, or use the